manasvil2203/Demultiplex/Assignment-the-first/Part_2.md

             Output: "TCGAC"

         Then I would modify both my Fastq headers and add my barcodes to the end in the order(index1- reverse compliment(index2))
-            Increment the dictionary using the barcode pair if it exists and add one if it does not exist.
+            Increment the permutations dictionary using the barcode pair if it exists and add one if it does not exist.

          Now I would check if my indexes are even part of the valid indexes